-- The Healthy Hunger Free Kids Act of 2010 includes a provision that food fundraisers meet the Smart Snacks nutrition standards, so healthy fundraisers on campus during the school day should become the norm. - As a part of their wellness policies, many school districts are setting policies to ensure that schools conduct only healthy fundraisers (47% of schools recommend that schools prohibit unhealthy foods from being sold for fundraising purposes).
+- Updated school nutrition guidance requires all food on campus during the school day to meet healthy Smart Snacks standards, so healthy fundraisers on campus during the school day should become the norm. - As a part of their wellness policies, many school districts are setting policies to ensure that schools conduct only healthy fundraisers (47% of school districts recommend that schools prohibit unhealthy foods from being sold for fundraising purposes).